wonderbirds-katas/AdventOfCode2022/README.md

 8. Run the tests
 9. Update README.md for the new project (adopt the README.md from an existing puzzle solution)
 10. Update the associated build pipeline in [.github/workflows](./.github/workflows)
+11. Remember to exclude the new directory from builds for other languages.